[Major revision, February 2020]

 Barbara Newhall Follett was born in Hanover, New Hampshire, on March 4, 1914.
 Her parents were the writers and literary critics, Helen (Thomas) Follett and (Roy) Wilson Follett, who was my grandfather.
 When Barbara was born he was teaching English at Dartmouth College.
 In 1917 the family moved to Providence, Rhode Island where Wilson taught at Brown; then moved to New Haven, Connecticut where he briefly worked for Yale University Press before landing a prestigious editing job at Alfred A. Knopf’s young publishing house in New York.

 Helen schooled Barbara at home, believing she would receive a better education if free to explore her own interests.
 Reading and writing were early passions, and her curriculum included corresponding with friends of the family.

-A turning point in Barbara’s young life occurred when she was four and became fascinated with the clacking of her father’s typewriter.
-In a very short time she was typing stories, poems, and letters on her own portable machine.
-At five years, four months she wrote to Mr. Oberg, a friend and repairer of antiques in Providence, Rhode Island:
+A turning point in Barbara’s young life occurred when she became interested in the clacking and ringing of her father’s typewriter.
+She was four years old.
+In a very short time she’d taught herself to touch type and was composing stories, poems, and letters on her own machine.
+When she was a little over five she wrote to Mr. Oberg, proprietor of an antiques shop in Providence:

 The goldfinches come every afternoon and eat their supper on the clump of bachelor’s-buttons right on the left-hand side of the path that leads from the back door to our road.
 There are ten goldfinches, five males and five females.
 Before they eat their suppers, they sit on the clothesline and swing in the breeze.
 I wish you could be here to see them.